John Hamilton (gangster): Death and rumors of survival

 A day later, on April 23, Hamilton, Dillinger and Homer Van Meter were again confronted by authorities in Hastings, Minnesota, and another shootout ensued.
 Hamilton was mortally wounded by a bullet as he and the rest of the gang escaped in a car.
 The gang again took him to see doctor Joseph Moran in Chicago.
 For some reason, Moran refused to treat Hamilton.
 Dillinger then hid the dying Hamilton with Volney Davis and Edna Murray in Aurora, Illinois.
 Hamilton reportedly died on April 26, 1934.
 Dillinger and Davis buried their friend near Oswego, Illinois, and Dillinger reportedly covered Hamilton's face and hands with lye, to hinder any later attempt to identify the body.

-Not yet knowing that Hamilton had died almost three weeks prior, authorities indicted him on May 19 of harboring fugitives.
+Not yet knowing that Hamilton had died almost three weeks earlier, authorities indicted him on May 19 of harboring fugitives.
 Hamilton's sister was convicted of the same charge, and spent a short time in prison.
-Hamilton's grave was discovered on August 28, 1935, the body identified from Hamilton's prison dental records.

 There were at the time several persistent rumors that Hamilton was actually still alive.
 The FBI received numerous tips from people claiming to have seen or heard from Hamilton.
 Even Hamilton's nephew maintained that he had personally visited his uncle in Ontario after his supposed death.

 Nevertheless, no hard evidence for Hamilton's survival has ever been discovered.
 The amalgam restorations on the teeth of the body identified by Davis and Murray as Hamilton's were compared with his dental records from Indiana state penitentiary and were matched.